Mudcrack: Mud curls

 Mud curls form during one of the final stages in desiccation.
 Mud curls commonly occur on the exposed top layer of very thinly bedded mud rocks.
 When mud curls form, the water that is inside the sediment begins to evaporate causing the stratified layers to separate.
 The individual top layer is much weaker than multiple layers and is therefore able to contract and form curls as desiccation occurs.
 If transported by later currents, mud curls may be preserved as mud-chip rip-up clasts.

 Environments and substrates

 Naturally occurring mudcracks form in sediment that was once saturated with water.
 Abandoned river channels, floodplain muds, and dried ponds are localities that form mudcracks.

 Mudcracks can also be indicative of a predominately sunny or shady environment of formation.
 Rapid drying, which occurs in sunny environments, results in widely spaced, irregular mudcracks, while closer spaced, more regular mudcracks indicate that they were formed in a shady place.

 Similar features also occur in frozen ground, lava flows (as columnar basalt), and igneous dykes and sills.

 In technology

-Polygonal crack networks similar to mudcracks can form in man-made materials such as ceramic glazes, paint film, and poorly made concrete.
+Polygonal crack networks similar to mudcracks can form in human-made materials such as ceramic glazes, paint film, and poorly made concrete.
 Mudcrack patterning at smaller scales can also be observed studied using technological thin films deposited using micro and nanotechnologies.